ClapeyronThermo/Clapeyron.jl/docs/src/notebook_examples.md

 - [Cubic equations of state](https://nbviewer.org/github/ypaul21/Clapeyron.jl/blob/master/examples/cubic_eos.ipynb): Examples of how one can use cubic equations of state, along with customizing those with different α-functions, Volume translation or mixing rules.

-- [Cubic equations of state](https://nbviewer.org/github/ypaul21/Clapeyron.jl/blob/master/examples/cubic_eos.ipynb): Examples of how one can use cubic equations of state, along with customizing those with different α-functions, Volume translation or mixing rules.

 - [SAFT equations of state](https://nbviewer.org/github/ypaul21/Clapeyron.jl/blob/master/examples/SAFT_eos.ipynb): Examples of how one can use SAFT-type equations.

 - [Activity models](https://nbviewer.org/github/ypaul21/Clapeyron.jl/blob/master/examples/activity_models.ipynb): Examples on how to use activity models, standalone or as a mixing rule in a cubic equation of state.